NorthernMan54/homebridge-alexa/README.md

 Please note, that if you have other HomeKit devices on your network, like Philip's hue hub's, they will generate a `HAP Discover failed` message that can be ignored.

 8. At this point you are ready to have Alexa discover devices.
-Once you say discover devices, the output will get very verbose for a minute.
+Once you say Alexa, discover devices, the output will get very verbose for a minute.
 After discovery is complete you should see a line showing the number of devices returned to Alexa.

 ie